sirkapil/nehu/pages/birthday.md

 + I wish your best friend vivek get a gf soon.
 (Vaise vo iss maamle main jee tod mehnat kr rha h..😆)
 + I wish your madness keep alive surroundings.😎
 + I wish you never give up on your goals in life.💪
 + I wish you get sooo much love from those all whom you love.
-I wish you and your bf tiwari keep loving each other forever ❤
+Also, you and your perfect bf tiwari keep loving each other forever❤
 + I wish you get a DSLR camera soon.📷
 + I wish you remain unchanged, (nakhre wali, ladni-guthni, chhoti chhoti baat pr bachhe ki tarah muhh fula lene wali.
-Hairstyle bhi change mat krna💇, Anyways, I know you'll look perfect in every hairstyle either curly or straight.
-Jesi bhi ho, bht achhi lagti ho tum👰❤ , just don't change ever.)
+Hairstyle bhi change mat krna💇.
+Anyways, I know you'll look perfect in any hairstyle either curly or straight.
+But, Jesi bhi ho, bht achhi lagti ho tum👰❤ , just don't ever change.)
 + I wish your amazing selfie skills keep wowing everyone😎 (including me too 🙈)

 Words alone are not enough to express how happy i am right now i have enough warm wishes to make this list, a km long but remaining wishes next birthday par , okay ?
 Chamki ❤